-Oxfam warned it could lose funding over sex crimes scandal
+Oxfam's deputy CEO resigns over sex crimes scandal

-- The charity received £32 million in pubic funding last financial year

-London (CNN)The British charity Oxfam will fight to keep millions of pounds in public funding in a meeting with UK officials Monday over allegations that its aid workers hired prostitutes in Haiti.
+Penny Lawrence is the first executive at the organization to quit after the scandal and allegations of a cover-up emerged last week.

+Oxfam announced the resignation after a meeting with UK government officials Monday, at which it had fought to keep millions of pounds in public funding.

-Oxfam's leaders are also accused of trying to cover up sex crimes by some of its senior staff members, deployed to Haiti after the devastating 2010 earthquake that killed hundreds of thousands of people.
+Oxfam's leaders are accused of trying to cover up crimes by some of its senior staff members deployed to Haiti after the devastating 2010 earthquake that killed hundreds of thousands of people.

 The aid workers -- including the Oxfam country director at the time, Roland van Hauwermeiren -- were accused of turning a villa rented by the organization into a makeshift brothel, with prostitutes wearing only Oxfam T-shirts.
+Prostitution is illegal in Haiti.

-The Times newspaper in London made the allegations in an investigation published in recent days.
+The Times newspaper in London made the allegations in an investigation published at the end of last week.

+"I am deeply sad to announce that I have resigned as Deputy Chief Executive of Oxfam GB," Lawrence said in a statement.

+She said that she had become aware of the behavior of staff in Chad as well as Haiti that "we failed to adequately act upon."

 Oxfam received about £32 million (about $44 million) from the government last financial year, according to public records.